scottcolfer/scottcolfer.github.io/_posts/2021-08-09-gds-phases-product-lifecycle.md

 date: 2021-08-09
 ---

-Earlier in the Summer, someone shared their frustration with GDS’ ‘formal discovery, alpha, beta’ phases.
+Earlier in the Summer someone shared their frustration with GDS’ ‘formal discovery, alpha, beta’ phases.
 See the original post [here](https://twitter.com/cantlin/status/1402590276900855813) (Twitter).
 It got a lot of responses.
 There were two themes that stood out to me:

 - “Beware process ossifying into dogma”
 - ‘Aren't we doing discovery and delivery in parallel the whole time?’.

-These were both things I’d been thinking about for a few years because I lead Service Standard for MOJ as part of my role as Head of Product.
+These were both things I’ve thought about for a few years because I lead Service Standard for my organisation as part of my role as Head of Product.
 Here’s some of the background along with how it's influenced my approach to these themes.

 # “Beware process ossifying into dogma”